Follow Harriet on Twitter

 Over the course of the past four months we haven’t spent a single second arguing about whether or not Conceptualism is dead.
 But we have spent a good number of hours talking about the editing process, Occupy Wall Street, racism, slant rhyme, and the upcoming April 15th protest at the Union Square Chipotle (check out all the upcoming Chipotle, Stop & Shop, and Giant protests at the Coalition of Immokalee Workers site).
 It is, I like to imagine, the way poetry is meant to be talked about—as part of a continuum articulated through issues of politics and race and healthcare and gender and the labor involved in raising other people’s babies, and our own.
 As I say at the end of every one of our Saturdays together, “This is, literally, one of my favorite places to be in the world.”

 Here’s just a tiny sneak peek—less than two minutes from hours & hours of footage—into how we do poetry at the DWU:

 Tags: Coalition of Immokalee Workers, Domestic Workers United, DWU, Nancy Morejón, National Poetry Month 2012, Pablo Neruda, PEN World Voices Festival

-Posted in Uncategorized on Tuesday, April 10th, 2012 by Mark Nowak.
+Posted in Featured Blogger on Tuesday, April 10th, 2012 by Mark Nowak.